Lenfesty-b/SINDy/README.md

 ## Directory Structure

-- `codes/`: Contains the Python scripts for each model used and Jupyter notebooks demonstrating how to run single trials, multiple trials, and view the results.
+- `codes/`: Contains the Python scripts for each model used and Jupyter notebooks demonstrating how to run single trials, trial-average parameter trials, multi-trials and view the results.
     - `ddm_st.py`
     - `ddm_ave.py`
     - `lcaddm_st.py`